1. Overview

 7.8.
 Drop-down

-Drop-down menu is a commonly used UI element.
+The drop-down menu is a commonly used UI element.

-Here we name a drop-down menu as dd, and set drop-down options with "9600\n19200\n57600\n115200".
-So user can choose one of these options.
+In this example, we name a drop-down menu as dd and set its options to "9600\n19200\n57600\n115200".
+This allows the user to select one of these options.

-ptr("You SEL:", dd.selected_str()); // Print selected item string
+ptr("You selected:", dd.selected_str()); // Print the selected item string

 options(str) |